Participant Info

 - Keywords

-- 19th and 20th century US women's history, history of motherhood, history of childhood, rise of therapeutic culture, social and cultural effects of war (Civil War, WWI and WWI)
+- 19th and 20th century US history, underage soldiers in the US Civil War, history of motherhood, rise of therapeutic culture, social and cultural effects of war (Civil War, WWI and WWI)

 - Availability